lopezemm/ACMELearning/README.md

 - STD: This role is set for students and only gives access to Students services
 - INSTR: This is instructor role and have access to all services in the application

+**Courses:**

+ACME learning app handles 3 different status for courses, that you have to provide when creating your courses.
+These statuses indicate if a course is _**N**ot started_, _**S**arted_ or _**C**ancelled_:

+- N: Stands for NotStarted
+- S: Stands for Started
+- C: Stands for Cancelled

+Remember when creating a new course set the course status to those values any not recognized values will set the course as N by default.

 **Services:**

 SignUp